 Ebooks function like blog articles do, providing educational content and driving search engine results, but they should be longer and more in-depth and offer more value to a potential customer.

 Consider “gating” this content by requiring an email address or similar piece of contact information for your prospects to access them.
 If you’re using marketing software such as HubSpot or Marketo, the contact information you obtain will be entered into your lead database, giving you the opportunity to reach out to them later.

-It’s no secret that video is an effective means of reaching prospects, and as more people turn to video streaming services such as YouTube to learn about different companies and their offerings, it will only become a more vital marketing tool.
-The bottom line: Your content should be there too.
+It’s no secret that video is an effective means of communicating, and as the dominance of platforms like YouTube and TikTok continue, it will only become a more vital marketing tool.
+The bottom line: Your content should be there, too.

 Yale Appliance worked closely with the IMPACT team to roll out video content, among other inbound marketing initiatives, and saw incredible results.
 They now average up to 800,000 visits and 8,000 new leads each month.
 They are opening a third location and accruing about $117 million in revenue.

-Many small businesses, though, can be intimidated by creating video.
+Many small businesses, though, can be intimidated by creating videos.
 But honestly, if you have a smartphone and a tripod, you can get started.

 Can you go a bit further and look way more professional if you invest in equipment such as proper lighting, backdrops, and digital cameras?
 Of course you can.
 But if that iPhone is all you have to set up an awesome video-recording space on a budget, so be it.
 As we like to say here at IMPACT, done is way better than perfect.

-Checklists are a great way to convey a lot of information quickly while reminding prospects about your brand.
+Checklists are a great way to convey a lot of information quickly while reminding prospects about your brand and improving brand recognition.